Building Effective Agents

 Prerequisites

-- •Basic understanding of LLM prompting
+- •Working understanding of LLM prompting and tool or function calling

 FAQ